DoTheEvo/ansible-arch/README.md

 #### playbook_core.yml

+Aimed at non-X deployment.
+When arch as docker host, or wireguard node or a web server or whatever else terminal based.

 * arch upgrade, equivalent of `pacman -Syu`
 * various packages gets installed<br>
-  nano, micro, git, curl, wget, nnn, ncdu, htop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect,
+  nano, micro, git, curl, wget, rsync, nnn, unarchiver, ncdu, htop, iotop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect
 * install yay to have access to AUR
 * color is enabled in pacman.conf
 * noatime is set in fstab to avoid unnecessary writes of relatime